How Much Does Full Coverage Car Insurance Cost?

 Full Coverage Car Insurance Cost With Bad Credit

 Poor credit raises your full coverage rate to $245 per month or $2,940 per year.
-Good credit drivers pay $133 per month — $112 less per month than poor credit drivers.
-Excellent credit drivers pay $116 per month — an annual savings of $204 compared to good credit.
-Find car insurance with bad credit and insurers that don't check credit scores.
+Good credit drivers pay $133 per month, $112 less per month than poor credit drivers.
+Excellent credit drivers pay $116 per month, an annual savings of $204 compared to good credit.
+MoneyGeek's bad credit car insurance guide covers which insurers weight credit most lightly and lists carriers that skip the credit check entirely.

 Credit Score